Last Updated on

 It has a solid spruce top with a dark wood rosette and a split saddle on the bridge.
 It has rosewood back and sides on a dreadnought body, but with a turn and spin, the back reveals a luxurious 3-piece rosewood and quilt maple inlay.

 Gold die-cast tuners, a bound rosewood fretboard, and a natural finish is more proof that Takamine likes to show off their stuff.
 This guitar must be seen in the hands of a true musician.
 Do you have what it takes to own one?

-We see Martin offer an entry-level guitar in the entry-level price range with everything but entry-level quality.
+We see Martin offer an entry-level guitar in the under 500 dollar price range with everything but entry-level quality.
 Martin never does anything half-pie, so expect to get a whole lotta everything with only 300 clams in your pocket.

 The LX1 is a concert body guitar with a solid spruce top.
 Yes, compromise has been made with laminate back and sides and a Richlite fretboard, but you’ve got that iconic Martin sound and X bracing to make up for it.

-We’ve talked a lot about higher quality and more attention to cosmetic details on this guitar.
+We’ve talked a lot about good quality and more attention to cosmetic details in these reviews.
 Hardware should be an improvement from what’s seen on cheaper guitars, and solid tops should be the standard here.